 First Things First: What Exactly Is "Out of Bounds"?

 Before you can deal with the penalty, you first need to be certain your ball is actually out of bounds (O.B.).
-"Out of Bounds" is an area designated by the course an area from which play is not allowed.
+"Out of Bounds" is an area designated by the course as one from which play is not allowed.
 If your ball is in a location like this, you will have to suffer what is called a stroke-and-distance penalty.

 On most courses, this will officially be marked by: